bmeurant/technical-docs/software-architecture/system-design-patterns/publish-subscribe.md

 * **[[cohesion-coupling|Decoupling]]:** This is the key principle.
 Publishers and subscribers are completely independent of each other.
 A publisher does not know who (or how many) subscribers are listening to its messages, and vice versa.
 This temporal and spatial decoupling facilitates the independent development and evolution of services.
 * **Asynchrony:** Communication is non-blocking.
 A publisher sends a message and does not expect an immediate response.
 The message is stored by the [[broker]] and delivered to the subscribers when they are available.
 * **Topic-Based Messaging:** Messages are categorized by topics.
 Subscribers subscribe to one or more topics to receive the messages that interest them.
 This model allows for selective and efficient information broadcast.
-* **Scalability:** It is very easy to add new publishers or subscribers without modifying existing components.
+* **[[software-architecture/system-design-fundamentals/index#Scalability|Scalability]]:** It is very easy to add new publishers or subscribers without modifying existing components.
 The load can be distributed by adding new consumer instances.

 ---